alex0ptr/fargate-bastion/README.md

 # Fargate Bastion
 This is an example project that demonstrates the usage of AWS Fargate as a bastion host.

 Basically it is a CloudFormation Stack with an ECS Task Definition that is intended to be started from your shell, whenever you need to SSH into your instances which reside in private subnets.
-Once the container is provisioned by it pulls host-keys and public user-keys from an S3 Bucket, configures the `authorized_keys` file of the `ops` user and finally starts the SSH daemon.
+Once the container is provisioned, it pulls host-keys and public user-keys from an S3 Bucket, configures the `authorized_keys` file of the `ops` user and finally starts the SSH daemon.
 The container is assigned a public IP for easy connection from everywhere with your correspending private key.

 The example consists of:
 * an ECS Cluster